narbehaj/ssl-checker/README.md

 ## About

 It's a simple script running in python that collects SSL information then it returns the group of information in JSON.
+It can also connects trough your specified SOCKS server.

 ## Requirements